joelmagner/ApiDemo/README.md

 - login flow
 - file upload
 - integration tests
-- Authorize\* (it is working, disabled becuase of tests more important)
+- Authorize\* (it is working, disabled because I needed to do some tests)
-- Client package, probably needs a rework with the types
+- Client package, probably needs a rework with the return Response types

 # Setup